-The Warm Start procedure is similar to a cold start.
-This reset will perform a cold start on the unit, but will not erase the Presets from memory.
-To perform a Warm Start:
+The Warm Start procedure performs a cold start on the unit, but does not erase the Presets from memory.
+To perform a warm start:

-1. Push and hold the SETUP button and CURVED ARROW knob for a minimum of five seconds until the Warm Start message appears on the display.

-2. Once the message appears, the Warm start is complete.
+- 1. Push and hold the Setup button and curved arrow knob for a minimum of five seconds until the Warm Start message appears on the display. - 2.
+Once the message appears, the warm start is complete.